hataphu/BarySignalR/README.md

 # Examples

-Examples can be found in the [example directory](example) The current example is a chat room which uses grains to store the messages, and OrgnalR as a SignalR backplane.
+Examples can be found in the [example directory](example) The current example is a chat room which uses grains to store the messages, and BarySignalR as a SignalR backplane.
 React frontend.

 # Contributing